cambenassi/cambenassi/README.md

 ## About Me 👋

 Hello!
-I'm Cam, a senior at UMass Lowell studying Computer Science, with a focus in Full Stack Web Development.
+I'm Cam, a senior at UMass Lowell studying Computer Science, with a current focus in Full Stack Web Development.

 ## Current Side Project (in progress)
 [Spiderweb - a Bug Tracking Website](https://bitbucket.org/cambenassi/spiderweb/src/main/)